boubkhaled/OriginalCds/D-Link_DWA_131_N/README.md

 single-click connection with an access point or wireless router, eliminating complex encryption codes.
 WPS also offers advanced security features that are simple and easy to confi gure.
-With its unique ‘Firefl y’ design and unmatched performance, this ultra-portable USB adapter is an ideal choice for setting up a secure wireless connection.
+With its unique â€˜Firefl yâ€™ design and unmatched performance, this ultra-portable USB adapter is an ideal choice for setting up a secure wireless connection.

 - [Product Informations](https://www.dlink.com/en/products/dwa-131-wireless-n-nano-usb-adapter)